Coronavirus – Student Information and Support

 Access to Campus and Primarily Online Classes

 Until March, we were an on-ground college with online options.
-This fall, we will instead pivot to an online college with on-ground options for students.
-The Fall 2020 class schedule now offers a wider variety of types of instructional methods to reduce the total number of students on campus.
-There are new options like synchronous online courses (LRON) that students attend at a scheduled time with their classmates and professor in a Zoom-like setting as well as more hybrid sections.
-You can learn more about the types of classes www.threerivers.edu/instructional-methods.
+For the Fall 2021 semester, we pivoted to an online college with on-ground options for students.
+The Spring 2022 class schedule offers a wider variety of types of instructional methods to reduce the total number of students on campus.
+There are options like synchronous online courses (LRON) that students attend at a scheduled time with their classmates and professor in a Zoom-like setting as well as more hybrid sections.
+You can learn more about the types of classes on our Instructional Methods Page.

 There will also be some classes offered in person.
-Students taking classes in-person and on-campus will need to wear a mask and check in at Main Entrance, near the Security Office in the back of the building, to enter and exit the building.
+All employees and students are expected to always wear face masks when they are on campus.
+All faculty, staff, students and vendors must use only the Main Entrance, near the Security Office in the back of the building, to enter and exit the building.
+All other building doors will continue to be locked and not used as either entrances or exits.
 You can read the full protocol here.

 Free internet offers for those who don’t have access at home.